Foundation / Corporation

 Grants of up to $3,000 to USA and Canada nonprofit organizations for projects to protect wildlife and natural habitats.
 Funding is intended for campaigns to save specific species and ecosystems.
 Eligible activities include public policy work, litigation, advocacy, and d

-In-kind donations to USA and territories nonprofit organizations and local government agencies that are interested in receiving surplus property no longer needed by the federal government.
-This program distributes property of all types, with the exception of federal gov
+In-kind donations to USA and Territories nonprofit organizations, government agencies, and public entities that are interested in receiving property no longer needed by the federal government.
+This program distributes property of all types, with the exception of federal